betterscientificsoftware/bssw.io/Events/testweb2.md

 Presenter | Rene Gassmoeller (UC Davis)
 Registration, Information, and Archives | 	<https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar033>

 **Webinars are free and open to the public, but advance registration is required through the Event website.
-Archives will be posted at the same link soon after the event.**
+Archives (recording, slides, Q&A) will be posted at the same link soon after the event.**

 ### Abstract
 <p>In recent years scientific software projects have increasingly